asyncapi/training/VIDEO_5_SCRIPT.md

 Convinced on the idea of democratizing power and devoted to establishing a horizontal model-based, AsyncAPI had the goal, from its very beginning, of fostering multiple points of view that could enrich its vision, decision-making, and governance.

 With these ideas and principles clear, after a long time of searches and negotiations, AsyncAPI joined the Linux Foundation umbrella in March 2021.
-This move granted neutrality and transparency, ensuring that the specification will continue to be driven democratically by the people who contribute their time and effort to the project.
+This move granted neutrality and open governance, ensuring that the specification will continue to be driven democratically by the people who contribute their time and effort to the project.

 ## What is transparency